Ontario’s Trent Severn Waterway From Trenton to Port Severn…

 View Trent Severn Sea-Doo Tour – Campbellford to Young’s Point in a larger map

 Sure enough, our intakes were crammed.
 One of us would have to climb overboard and clear the intakes.
 We weren’t out of it either – it took an hour and a half to get gas and back to the main channel.
 Meanwhile, we also managed to tow in two anglers who had been adrift for several hours after their motor quit.
-These unexpected delays put us behind schedule — a concern with nine more locks before our final destination at Young’s Point.
+These unexpected delays put us behind our Sea Doo riding schedule — a concern with nine more locks before our overnight destination at Young’s Point.

 So far, we’d had smooth, sheltered sailing.
 I knew that Rice Lake, a long, narrow and shallow wind funnel, might be a different story, and I was right.
 It was also the first large body of water where shorelines and channel markers were distant.
 Anticipating a little fun, I throttled into the three foot waves and played ride ‘em cowboy for the next 20 kilometres.